Political Asylum (band): History

 Brown was replaced by Edinburgh guitarist Stevie Dewar, formerly of Sad Society, who brought a simpler and more direct style.
 The new lineup gigged extensively, including a second, much longer, European tour in the summer of 1988 where they shared bills with Scream, NOFX, Christ on Parade and Spermbirds, and a lengthy UK tour in early 1989 with Thatcher On Acid and Chumbawamba's Danbert Nobacon.
 All of the money raised on the latter went to help local anti-Poll Tax groups.
 A live recording made on this tour formed the basis of the Window On The World LP, which included two new songs plus studio re-workings of the Someday material with Dewar on guitar.
 However, running out of steam, the band decided to split up following an American tour that summer, during which they gigged with Dead Silence, NOFX, Samiam and MDC.
 The tour ended at the 924 Gilman Street club in Berkeley, California.

-Kanaan then began to concentrate on his radical distribution and publishing house, AK Press, while Dewar moved to Rotterdam, Netherlands and Burns switched to guitar to form the alternative rock trio Nectar 3.
+Kanaan then began to concentrate on his radical distribution and publishing house, AK Press, while Dewar moved to Rotterdam, Netherlands and Burns switched instruments, playing lead guitar for indie pop bands The Catburgers and Jesse Garon and the Desperadoes before forming the alternative rock trio Nectar 3.

 In 1991, Kanaan and Dewar revived the band with Rotterdam musicians Leo van Setten on bass and Kees de Greef on drums.
 They recorded the new song "I've Got A Name" and played a short European tour, for which Burns temporarily returned to play drums as De Greef was unable to travel.
 Marcel van Buren then replaced Van Setten on bass and the band recorded two Burns songs from 1989.
 These three new songs, along with a live acoustic radio session featuring Van Setten on acoustic guitar, were released the following year as How The West Was Won, a 10-inch mini-LP on the American graphic artist John Yates' Allied Recordings label.
 Dewar then moved to Göttingen, Germany, and began working with the rhythm section of local band Nancy And I. However, with Kanaan still based in Edinburgh, it became increasingly difficult to keep the band going and the last tour was in 1993, with the final gig in Göttingen.